docmbg/SPReportGenerator/README.md

 # SPReportGenerator
-Generates SharePoints file report based on metadata filtering.
+Generates SharePoint file report based on metadata filtering.
 Created specifically for the needs of our team.